 The Hamish Foundation

-A Charity that raises funds for St Andrews, Fife, Scotland
+Raising funds for community projects in St Andrews, Fife, Scotland

 Hamish McHamish (1999 – 11 September 2014) was a ginger cat that lived in the University town of St Andrews, on the East Coast of Fife in Scotland.
 He came to national and international fame after the book entitled Hamish McHamish of St Andrews: Cool Cat About Town was published.
 Hamish was believed to bring luck to your business and the town.
 If ever there was a queue of traffic it was because Hamish was crossing the road.
 In 2014 a bronze statue was installed in Church Square to commemorate his life and he presides over the Square with a quietly feline air.